dotzenith/wordle-cli/README.md

 ### ❖ Information

   wordle-cli is, as the name suggests, wordle in the command-line.
-There are no fancy gui/tui elements, just a simple an minimalistic way to play wordle :)
+There are no fancy gui/tui elements, just a simple and minimalistic way to play wordle :)

   <img src="assets/wordle.gif" alt="wordle preview">